There are many great places to travel in the world and witness with your own eyes, but there are some which are almost required to see firsthand.

 2. Petra, Jordan

-No one really knows just who built this great city in the mountain walls.
+No one really knows just who built this great city in the mountain walls in Jordan.

 The very large entry ways which can be over 14 feet tall have inspired many tales of a city inhabited by giants.
 It is estimated that the city itself is well over 3,000 years old, and served many purposes over it’s ancient history.